Camera Work: 1915–1917

-In issue 48 Stieglitz introduced the work of a young photographer, Paul Strand, whose photographic vision was indicative of the aesthetic changes now at the heart of Camera Work's demise.
-Strand shunned the soft focus and symbolic content of the Pictorialists and instead strived to create a new vision that found beauty in the clear lines and forms of ordinary objects.
-By publishing Strand's work Stieglitz was hastening the end of the aesthetic vision he had championed for so long.
+In issue 48, Stieglitz introduced the work of a young photographer, Paul Strand, whose photographic vision was indicative of the aesthetic changes now at the heart of Camera Work's demise.
+Strand shunned the soft focus and symbolic content of the Pictorialists and instead strove to create a new vision that found beauty in the clear lines and forms of ordinary objects.
+By publishing Strand's work, Stieglitz was hastening the end of the aesthetic vision he had championed for so long.

-Nine months later, in June 1917, what was to be the final issue of Camera Work appeared.
-It was devoted almost entirely to Strand's photographs.
-Even after the difficulties of publishing the last two issues Stieglitz did not indicate he was ready to give up; he included an announcement that the next issue would feature O’Keefe's work.
-Soon after publishing this issue, however, Stieglitz realized that he could no longer afford to publish Camera Work or to run "291" due to the effect of the war and the changes in the New York arts scene.
-He ended both of these efforts with no formal announcement or notice.
+In June 1917, the final issue of Camera Work was published.
+This issue was devoted almost entirely to Strand's photographs.
+Even after the difficulties of publishing the last two issues, Stieglitz did not indicate he was ready to give up; he included an announcement that the next issue would feature O’Keefe's work.
+Soon after publishing this issue, however, Stieglitz realized that he could no longer afford to publish Camera Work or to run "291" due to the effect of the war and the changes in the New York art scene.
+He ceased publication of both journals with no formal announcement or notice.

-When he closed "291" Stieglitz had several thousand unsold copies of Camera Work, along with more than 8,000 unsold copies of 291.
-He sold most of these in bulk to a ragpicker, and he gave away or destroyed the rest.
-Almost all of the copies that remain today came from the collections of the original subscribers.
+After ending publication, Stieglitz had several thousand unsold copies of Camera Work, along with more than 8,000 unsold copies of 291.
+He sold most of these in bulk to a ragman, and gave away or destroyed the rest.
+Almost all extant copies came from original subscribers' collections.

 Legacy

-For most of its life Camera Work was universally praised by both photographers and critics.
-Here are some examples that appeared in photography magazines when Camera Work first appeared:
+For most of its life, Camera Work was universally praised by both photographers and critics.
+Critics wrote the following upon the first publication of Camera Work: